Suzi Q. Smith: Hip hop, spoken word and other music

 In 2007, she collaborated with Belgian group Psy'Aviah on their single 'Moments', which was a finalist in the BBC's 'Next Big Thing' Contest and was later released on their [Alfa Matrix] debut, 'Entertainment Industries'.
 The video was released and received 3 million views in 3 months, and was subsequently banned from youtube.com due to their claim that the content was 'explicit'.
 The video's ban received attention in the national press in Belgium, including Het Laatste Nieuws, De Morgen, and Gazet Van Antwerpen.

 In 2008, she released a spoken word album entitled Picks, Pistols, and Prayers, featuring the title track dedicated to Huey P. Newton.
 In 2011, she released her second spoken word album entitled "Re-Mixed", a collaborative music project featuring the work of several producers from around the world.
 Her third spoken word album, "Black Hole Mouth" was released in January 2013.

 Smith was also a founding member of one of Denver's most popular musical acts, the Lady Wu Tang Clan, from its launch in January 2011 until May 2013, performing as Method Man alongside her fellow Lady Wu Tang members to sold-out audiences around the region, and sharing stages with Raekwon and Ghostface Killah of the Wu-Tang Clan.

 Theater

 Smith is also a writer and performer in How I Got Over: Journeys in Verse, an experimental play written in verse.
 Produced by Off-Center Theatre Company at the Denver Center for Performing Arts, the show premiered to a sold-out audience in March 2016 and continued to sell out every show during its run.

-“Suzi Q. Smith has spent much of her life giving voice to suppressed and oppressed girls and young women, and that’s just what she is doing now in her first collaboration with the Denver Center.
+“Suzi Q. Smith has spent much of her life giving voice to suppressed and oppressed girls and young women.
 How I Got Over: Journeys in Verse features Smith and four young warrior poets offering fresh and largely unheard perspectives.”